Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/pipelines/chest-xray/README.md

 * Download Chest X-ray datasets from minIO object storage
 * Train Chest X-ray model using Tensorflow
 * Serve tensorflow model using Kubeflow pipeline
-* Perform prediction for a client X-ray request through Jupyter notebook
+* Predict diagnosis on a client X-ray request through Jupyter notebook

 ### What we're going to build

-Train and serve chest X-ray model using Kubeflow pipeline, and predict X-ray result from Jupyter notebook.
+Train and serve chest X-ray model using Kubeflow pipeline, and predict diagnosis for a X-ray image from Jupyter notebook.

 ![TF-Chest X-ray Pipeline](pictures/0-xray-graph.PNG)